noahdammann/CS50/README.md

 &nbsp;
 &nbsp;

-# CS50x - Harvard's introduction to Computer Science course
+# CS50x - Harvard's introduction to Computer Science Course

 ## About this course